Atlas7/fungai-blog/_posts/2017-12-13-train-a-basic-wild-mushroom-classifier.md

 ### Step 2: Preparing that Data

-(work in progress)

 #### Decision: Pick our subset and clean (or the other way round?)

 Now that we have the raw ImageNet images downloaded to `~/repos/ImageNet_Utils/`, we have a decision to make: we can either (1) clean all the raw images, then pick our random 250 images per category, or (2) the other way round - pick aound 250 images per category, then clean this smaller subset.
 Let's compare these two options.

 Option (1): clean everything up front once and then pick our 250 images per category.
 Advantage of this is that know our entire dataset will be clean at the end of the data cleansing.
-This allow flexibility in long run - for instance, we will be able to select our fixed subset of any size, be it 250 images per category, 300 per category, or even 500 per category, we will be able to do that easily.
+This allows flexibility in long run - for instance, we will be able to select our fixed subset of any size, be it 250 images per category, 300 per category, or even 500 per category, we will be able to do that easily.
 The only drawback of this option is the massive effort in cleaning more data than we actually need upfront, for our initial prototype.
 If you have already done the tensorflow for poets tutorial previously, you'll know that around 200 retrain images will be good enough to get started.
 If we look at fly agaric alone, we already have 850 ish images in this category - to clean all 850 fly agaric images when all we need is just 250 from that category, could slow down our first attempt to this exercise.
 Imagine we have 5 categories to clean!
 At the time of writing this, step 1 would have downloaded 842 Fly agaric images, 310 scarlet elf cup, 613 common stinkhorn, 643 giant puffball, and 572 earthstar.
 That's a total of 2980 images to clean (when all we need is 1250 images: 250 per category x 5 categories).
 This option will likely double the number of images to clean than actually required.

 Option (2): pick our 250 images per category, and then clean these subsets.
 Advantage of this is **focus**.
 We know 250 clean images per category is good enough.
 We pick only 250 raw images and focus on getting them cleansed.
 This will ensure we are not distracted too much upfront, at such an early stage.
-The downside of this option is that (as you've probably have guessed), is that whenever we see invalid images, we delete them.
+The downside of this option is that (as you've probably have guessed), is that we may occasionally fall short on images and have to import more.
 So say we have started with 250 fly agaric images, and we've found 30 dirty ones and ended up deleting them and reduce our bucket size to 220 fly agaric images.
 We then copy and paste the additional 30 unused fly agaric images to this bucket (to make it up to 250).
 We do the cleaning on this 30 images, find 5 dirty ones, delete them, and ended up with 245 clean images in this bucket.
 We repeat the process until we obtain the entire set of 250 clean fly agaric images.
 The downside as you see is the additional manual work involved.
 But with a systematic approach, it is possible to reduce the likelihood of dirty images in our 250 buckets.
 This option is not perfect, but for a first attempt in building this wild mushroom classificaton app, it is good enough for getting things done and gaining relevant experience, and so we will choose this option in this tutorial.

 In this tutorial we will use option (2) - pick around 250 images per category, then clean this smaller subset.